Wound Management Special Interest Group (WMSIG)

 Functional Limitation Reporting Guidance

-- Click here to download the Guide “Appropriate Reporting of G-Codes & C-Modifiers by Therapists Who Treat Chronic Wounds
+- Click here to view the Guide “Appropriate Reporting of G-Codes & C-Modifiers by Therapists Who Treat Chronic Wounds"

-- Download the Wound and Integumentary Functional Limitations recommendations to the right
+- Download the Wound and Integumentary Functional Limitations recommendations by clicking the download button below

-- Here’s an inspiring story from inMotion’s Fall 2016 magazine about a patient with necrotizing fasciitis who, thanks to the incredible work of a medical team that included wound management physical therapists, kept his leg and life. inMotion is the official publication of the USC Division of Biokinesiology and Physical Therapy.
-Click the button to the right to download the magazine and view the article on pages 16-19.
+Here’s an inspiring story from inMotion’s Fall 2016 magazine about a patient with necrotizing fasciitis who, thanks to the incredible work of a medical team that included wound management physical therapists, kept his leg and life. inMotion is the official publication of the USC Division of Biokinesiology and Physical Therapy.
+Click the button below to download the magazine and view the article on pages 16-19.